-All proposals must be submitted electronically via the Funders & Tenders Portal Electronic Submission System (accessible via the topic page in the Search Funding & Tenders section).
+All proposals must be submitted electronically via the Funders & Tenders Portal electronic submission system (accessible via the topic page in the Search Funding & Tenders section).
 Paper submissions are NOT possible.

-Proposals must be complete and contain all parts and mandatory annexes and supporting documents, e.g. plan for the exploitation and dissemination of the results, etc.
+Proposals must be complete and contain all parts and mandatory annexes and supporting documents, e.g. plan for the exploitation and dissemination of the results including communication activities, etc.

-The Application Form will have two parts:
+The application form will have two parts:

-- Part A (to be filled in directly online) contains administrative information about the applicant organisations (future coordinator and beneficiaries and affiliated entities), the summarised budget for the proposal and call specific questions; - Part B (to be downloaded from the Portal Submission System, completed and then assembled and re-uploaded as PDF in the system) contains the technical description of the project.
+- Part A (to be filled in directly online) contains administrative information about the applicant organisations (future coordinator and beneficiaries and affiliated entities), the summarised budget for the proposal and call-specific questions; - Part B (to be downloaded from the Portal submission system, completed and then assembled and re-uploaded as a PDF in the system) contains the technical description of the project.

-Annexes and supporting documents will be directly available in the Submission System and must be uploaded as PDF files (or other formats allowed by the system).
+Annexes and supporting documents will be directly available in the submission system and must be uploaded as PDF files (or other formats allowed by the system).

-Proposals should be designed to stay as close as possible to the award criteria (section D).
-The Application Form will help.
+Proposals should be designed to stay as close as possible to the award criteria (see Annex D above).
+The application form will help to achieve this.

-When submitting the proposal the coordinator will have to confirm that they have the mandate to act for all applicants.
+When submitting the proposal, the coordinator will have to confirm that they have the mandate to act for all applicants.
 Moreover, they will have to confirm that the information in the application is correct and complete and that all participants comply with the conditions for receiving EU funding (especially eligibility, financial and operational capacity, exclusion, etc.).
-Before signing the grant, each participant will have to confirm this again by signing a declaration of honour (DoH).
+Before signing the grant, each participant will have to confirm this again by signing a declaration of honour.
 Proposals not complying with these requirements will be rejected.

-For lump sum grants, when the amount of the lump sum is not fixed in advance, the estimated budget must be described in a detailed budget table.
-This will be used as a basis for fixing the lump sum amount.
-As the lump sum must be an approximation of the costs actually incurred, the costs included in this detailed budget table MUST comply with the basic eligibility conditions for EU actual cost grants (see Annotated Grant Agreement (AGA), art 6).
-This is particularly important for purchases and subcontracting, which must be awarded ensuring best value for money (or, if appropriate, at the lowest price) and be free from any conflict of interests.
-If the budget table contains ineligible costs, the grants risk to be reduced (even later on during the project implementation or after their end).
+For lump sum grants proposals, the estimated budget must be described in a detailed budget table.
+This will be used as a basis for justifying and/or fixing the lump sum amount.
+As the lump sum must be an approximation of the costs actually incurred, the costs included in this detailed budget table must comply with the basic eligibility conditions for EU actual cost grants (see AGA - Annotated Grant Agreement, Article 6).
+This is particularly important for purchases and subcontracting, which must ensure best value for money (or, if appropriate, the lowest price) and be free from any conflicts of interest.
+If the budget table contains ineligible costs, the grants may be reduced (even later on during implementation of the project or after they end).
+Exceptionally, the Decision authorising the use of lump sum funding for a specific action might specify that a detailed budget table is not required.

-△ Applicants may be asked at a later stage for further documents (for legal entity validation, financial capacity check, bank account validation, etc.).
+⚠ Applicants may be asked at a later stage for further documents (for legal entity validation, financial capacity check, bank account validation, etc.).